Bohr33/CabbagePlugins/README.md

 # CabbagePlugins
 A collection of my Cabbage plugins and other audio tools.
+There are some older versions for each plugin.
+I recommend downloading which ever has the latest version number.

 To install any component plugins, you must drop them in your computers component audio folder.
 To do this..